mvysny/mvysny.github.io/_posts/2019-11-19-Why-to-avoid-MySQL.md

 Rating: 3 out of 3 facepalms + 1 additional facepalm because of having to run those two statements in a separate transaction, risking database corruption in case the DELETE fails.

+## 6. Unicode not enabled by default

+latin1 as the default charset; need to specify `CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_520_ci` for every table create DDL;
+need to specify `characterEncoding=UTF-8` to the JDBC driver to even transfer unicode characters properly.

+2 out of 3 facepalms